 After selecting the table, Great Expectations will open a Jupyter Notebook which will take you through the next part of this workflow.

 Don’t execute the Jupyter Notebook cells just yet!

 Notebooks are a simple way of interacting with the Great Expectations Python API.
 You could also just write all this in plain Python code, but for convenience, Great Expectations provides you some boilerplate code in notebooks.

 Since notebooks are often less permanent, creating Expectations in a notebook also helps reinforce that the source of truth about Expectations is the Expectation Suite, not the code that generates the Expectations.

-BasicSuiteBuilderProfiler, which will then profile the data and create the relevant Expectations to add to your
+UserConfigurableProfilerand instantiate it, which will then profile the data and create the relevant Expectations to add to your

-The last cell does several things again: It saves the Expectation Suite to disk, runs the validation against the loaded data batch, and then builds and opens Data Docs, so you can look at the validation results.
+The last cell does several things again: It saves the Expectation Suite to disk, runs the validation against the loaded data batch, and then builds and opens Data Docs, so you can look at the Validation Results.
 We will explain the validation step later in the “Validate your data” section.